FoundationDB/fdb-record-layer/docs/Coding_Style.md

 `FDBDatabase.asyncToSync()`.
 The `asyncToSync()` method provides a number of important
 benefits:

-* It establishes a client-configurable configurable time limit on how long we are willing to wait for the operation to complete
+* It establishes a client-configurable time limit on how long we are willing to wait for the operation to complete
 * It automatically defines a wait timer that will be included in the `FDBStoreTimer` to track the time spent waiting on the event